Abiogenic. Describes anything formed through nonliving processes.

 the same basic crystal structure, that form from silica-rich magma

 that also contains alumina and sodium, potassium, or calcium

 oxide.
-Feldspar is very common in igneous rocks.
+Feldspar is very common in igneous rocks and makes up the

 Felsic.
 Describes an igneous rock with a high silica content in excess 70%.
 The word felsic was coined to reflect the high content of FELdspar and SIlica in these rocks.

 Ferric Iron.
 Iron that has contributed three electrons to